 Laia Ribas Valls

-Laia Ribas Valls is a contemporary jewellery artist living and working in Barcelona.
+Laia Ribas Valls is a contemporary jewellery artist living and working in Sweden.
 Her work focuses on making body related objects like cutlery and jewellery.
 She is interested in studying the relation between the user and the objects at an intimate level.

 What have you rebelled against in the past, and what are you rebelling against now?

 I have rebelled against many things in life and in my work.
 I think we are far from living in a fair and equal society.
 Therefore, we should strive towards building a more fair and equal world.
 Sometimes this strive is envisioned as a rebellion.
 I believe rebelling is good and necessary to create positive changes.

 Do you think cutlery can still be improved?
 If yes, in what way?